-The latest list of publications from the Cambridge Biomedical Research Centre.
+The latest list of publications from the Cambridge Biomedical Research Centre with a brief summary.

 Publication: Nature Genetics